 First Person Shooter

-- Deus Ex: Many locked doors have a strength value along with a lock value.
+- Many locked doors in the original game have a strength value along with a lock value.
 Strength value determines how much punishment they can take before breaking, whereas lock value determines how many lockpicks you'll need to open the door.
 You could also just find the key to the door to open it as well.
 There are some doors that are unpickable and indestructible, and require a key to open, or for the player to find an alternate route.

 - This holds the same for Deus Ex: Human Revolution, except all doors have keypads now, and there is not a mechanical lock in sight, so no lockpicking.
 They can still be blown open with explosives or a lot of bullets (ammo is limited, so the former is more efficient).
 Most of them anyways.

-- Star Wars Jedi Knight: Jedi Academy: at one point, when faced with a Locked Door, Kyle Katarn, who has starred in this sort of game before, snidely comments to the player character, "They always lock the doors.
+- Star Wars: Jedi Knight: Jedi Academy: at one point, when faced with a Locked Door, Kyle Katarn, who hastarred in this sort of game before, snidely comments to the player character, "They always lock the doors.
 You'd think they'd've learned by now." and later, "The console for opening the door is probably hidden in some room twelve floors up ... how does that make sense?"
+He also says in the tutorial level that "When you're out on a mission and you find a locked door, look for the guy in charge.
+He usually has a key."

-- In Dark Forces II: Jedi Knight, there is a locked door that Kyle cannot open at all, even with a lightsaber.
+- In Jedi Knight: Dark Forces II, there is a locked door that Kyle cannot open at all, even with a lightsaber.
 But a random citizen of the town comes out of the door.
 If timed right, it is possible to get into the house when the door is opened, leading to a room where Max from Sam and Max can be found hanging out holding a blaster.
 If attacked, Max will go beserk and chase Kyle endlessly firing the blaster like crazy.

-- Subverted in the hybrid FPS/driving game Redline, where doors generally aren't an issue as the whole game takes place in a post-apocalyptic wasteland.
+- Subverted in Redline, where doors generally aren't an issue as the whole game takes place in a post-apocalyptic wasteland.
 At one point, though, while infiltrating an enemy base you come across a locked door.
 Instead of wasting time searching for a key, Mission Control just tells you to blast it down with a rocket launcher.

 Hack And Slash